Foreign policy of the Lyndon B. Johnson administration: Appointments

 President Lyndon B. Johnson's key foreign policy advisors were Dean Rusk, George Ball, McGeorge Bundy, Walt Rostow, Robert McNamara and Clark Clifford.
 According to historian David Fromkin: Johnson was not a "hidden hand" president like Eisenhower, who appeared to let his cabinet make policy while in fact doing so him self.
 L.B.J. was what he seemed at the time: a president ill at ease in foreign policy who chose to rely on the judgment of the Kennedy team he inherited....When his advisers disagreed, would try to split the difference between them.
 He acted as a majority leader, reconciling diverse points of view within his own camp rather than making decisions on the merits of the issue.
 He wanted to quell dissent, and he was a master at it.

 All historians agree that Vietnam dominated the administration's foreign policy and all agree the policy was a political disaster on the home front.
 Most agree that it was a diplomatic disaster, although some say that it was successful in avoiding the loss of more allies.
 Unexpectedly, North Vietnam after it conquered the South became a major adversary of China, stopping China's expansion to the south in the way that Washington had hoped in vain that South Vietnam would do.
 In other areas the achievements were limited.
 Historian Jonathan Colman says that was because Vietnam dominated the attention; the USSR was gaining military parity; Washington's allies more becoming more independent (e.g. France) or were getting weaker (Britain); and the American economy was unable to meet Johnson's demands that it supply both guns and butter.

+Former White House staff and historian, Doris Kearns Goodwin, wrote about Johnson feeling conflicted in his foreign policy.
+She recounts Johnson saying he would be "crucified" in any action he took, whether it being too hard or too soft on Communism.
+As a senator, he saw the political lessons after the establishment of the People's Republic of China in 1949.
+Johnson understood the pressure to not appear 'weak' in opposing Communism in Vietnam.
+There were ideas of masculinity and manhood among Johnson and his advisors that drove his foreign policy and the decision behind escalating the Vietnam War, which they were not confident they could win.
+There was the belief that the American public would forgive the President for anything, except for "being weak".
+This was important for managing America's post-colonial empire.